machinemad/DBT_DEMO/README.md

 ### 8. What are the final results in the Snowflake environment? ❄️

 * **Final Results:** Summarize the final results and outcomes of your DBT project as observed in the Snowflake environment.

+🎨 Feel free to contribute or reach out with any questions or suggestions!

+---